xebia-cloud/gitlab-token-rotate/README.md

 Available Commands:
-  rotate      rotate the token stored in a secret store
+  rotate      rotate the token stored in a secret store read        read a token from a secret store

 Flags:
       --admin-token-url string   the URL to the secret containing the admin token